Assault & Battery in NH

 Other Consequences if Convicted

-If convicted of a domestic assault, there are serious collateral consequence which affect a person's ability to own or possess firearms, obtain certain employment, and, in the case of non-citizens, remain in or re-enter the United States.
+If convicted of a domestic assault, there are serious collateral consequence which affect a person's ability to hunt, own or possess firearms, obtain certain employment, and, in the case of non-citizens, remain in or re-enter the United States.

 We Can Help